How I can help you

 From 1990-1991 - Developed and taught several extremely successful hands-on science classes for young people, presented via five after-school programs in four CT. towns, and also through a home-schooling program.
 I created five very popular classes: Sounds Incredible; Color and Light Magic; The Electric Creator Series; Things you can do with Gravity; and Crazy Machines!
 I tried reviving this program to provide to children in the Triad area, but with little interest happening here.

-- From 1985 to 1986 I was video editor and technical director at the White Buffalo Multimedia video studio (now Upstate Media Enterprises) in Woodstock, NY
+From 1985 to 1986 I was the video editor and technical director at the White Buffalo Multimedia video studio (now Upstate Media Enterprises) in Woodstock, NY

 Not-For-Profit Work Experience:

-From 2009 to Present, have been a member of the development team for the open-source and free CamStudio screen recording software, an internationally popular program for which I am the primary help-desk moderator. http://camstudio.org/forum
+From 2009 to 2014, had been a member of the development team for the open-source and free CamStudio screen recording software, an internationally popular program for which I was the primary help-desk moderator.

-From 1984 to 1985 - Was co-director with Suzen of the prodigious and prolific Art for the People in NYC, an Arts Events Production group that produced large (massive) scale public art events at World Trade Center observation deck, Port Authority Bus Terminal, Central Park, and the first in history to have a public event on a Staten Island Ferry Boat and in its huge terminal.
-Shoestring budgets with huge results (and huge audiences involved), thanks to volunteers!
+From 1984 to 1985 - Was co-director with the artist and photographer Suzen of the prodigious and prolific Art for the People in NYC, an Arts Events Production group that produced large (massive) scale public art events at World Trade Center observation deck, Port Authority Bus Terminal, Central Park, and the first in history to have a public event on a Staten Island Ferry Boat and in its huge terminal.
+Shoestring budgets with huge results (and huge audiences), thanks to volunteers!

-From 1974 to 1975 - Biospheres, Boston, MA - composed their 'revolutionary' charter, based upon ideas from Buckminster Fuller and others, with a few of my own as well.
-Biospheres produced warehouse loft "happenings" and located store fronts for people to use for free to give dance lessons, painting lessons, etc., but its charter expressed a much larger scope.
+From 1974 to 1975 - Biospheres, Boston, MA - composed their revolutionary charter, based upon ideas from Buckminster Fuller and others, with a few of my own as well.
+Biospheres produced warehouse loft "happenings" and also located unused storefronts convincing the landlords of those spaces to allow people to use them for free to give dance lessons, painting lessons, etc., but its charter expressed a much larger scope.